Many thanks to DA reader, Cdbob, for his recent Forum post about Dort Financial Credit Union’s (Dort Financial) IRA Shares account.

-Headquartered in Grand Blanc, Michigan, Dort Financial Credit Union’s FOM now includes anyone who lives, works, worships, or attends school anywhere in Michigan.
+Headquartered in Grand Blanc, Michigan, Dort Financial Credit Union expanded its field of membership (FOM) in early 2020, with membership now extended to anyone who lives, works, worships, or attends school anywhere in Michigan.

 Immediate family members (spouse, child, parent, sibling, grandparent, grandchild, including step- and adoptive) of current Dort Financial members or membership-eligible individuals also qualify for membership.

 Joining Dort Financial and/or opening an IRA Shares account can be done online or at any of ten mid-Michigan branches located in Clio, Davison, Fenton, Flint (3), Grand Blanc, Lapeer, Owosso, and Swartz Creek.
 Appointments are available and can be scheduled using Dort Financial’s Appointment Widget.